blockchain-lab/shared_vision_towards_programmable_economy/README.md

 This work is based on a decade of experimentation, for each component within our architecture we crafted various generations of operational prototypes and conducted Internet-deployment tests.
 Each of the four layers in our proposed economic architectural blueprint is designed to reinforce the strength, usability and efficiency of the other layers.

-Upcoming sections present how we applied and validated our architecture.
-We created a decentralized alternative for the Uber taxi service and a decentral market for direct real-estate investment, without middlemen.
+Upcoming sections present how we applied and validated our architecture by creating a decentralized alternative for Uber and an open decentral market for mortgages.

 We believe that Blockchain technology enables decentralized economies of higher efficiency and stability then currently known.
 This work broadens the applications of the organisational principle behind The Internet.
 Offering full sovereignty to all decision making entities, full transparency on their past performance, and openness in general.
 We are applying ideas fundamentally concerned with freedom of individuals, embedding a natural disposition to trust [[REF](www.socsci.uci.edu/~duffy/papers/trustamongstrangers.pdf)], and combining it with a very unforgiving blockchain-based mechanism for rule-breaking economic actors: digital ostracism.
 The threath of being banned forever from an ecosystem may seem to lack compassion and forgiveness, but boosts trust.
 Game theory shows that the "shadow of the future" removes cheating incentives.
+Note that fraud differs from blunders by economic actors, which merely impact their reputation (e.g. star rating).
 In our architecture we apply the grim trigger defined in 1971 to punish dishonesty, lying, cheating, and fraud [[REF](https://www.jstor.org/stable/2296617)].
 In other words, mistakes can be forgiven, but intentional digital manipulations are not.

 Our work establishes a blueprint for creating a trustworthy programmable economy.
 The term programmable economy was introduced by consultancy form Gartner Inc. in 2015.